Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-lHepxnrYy9s.md

 ### Transcript

-> so see css is not like fix it as a company i i don't i don't think they are no one is one is called fix it and one is called coffee stain studious but there's other factors that differentiate the two but
+> so see css is not like fix it as a company- I don't I don't think they are no one is one is called fix it and one is called coffee stain studious but there's other factors that differentiate the two but